Espreccino/PepperTalkSDK-iOS/README.md

 	 */
 	- (UIViewController *) allParticipantsFilterByTopics:(NSArray *)topicIds error:(NSError **)error;

+	/**
+	 Get list of participants with whom you have had conversation for these topics

+	 @param topicIds List of topicsIds which are to be applied as filter while showing participants.
+	 Pass nil to disable filter
+	 @param error If an error occurs, the error parameter will be set and the return value will be nil.
+	 @return If operation could not be completed, it returns nil.
+If operation succesfull find information in this format {
+	     # id of topic : {
+	         users : {
+	             # id of participant : {
+	                 count   : # total messages in this topic for this user unread  : # total unread messages within those messages
+	                 last_message_timestamp: # unix timestamp in millis for the last message in them user_name : # user name
+	                 user_id   : # id of the user
+	             }
+	         }
+	         topic_title : # description of the topic
+	         topic_id    : # id of the topic
+	     }
+	 }
+	 */
+	- (NSDictionary *) allParticipantsSummaryFilterByTopics:(NSArray *)topicIds error:(NSError **)error;

 <a id="topicslist"></a>
 ##Topics List
 We provide out of box UI for topics list.
 The topics list can be filtered to show topics for certain participants only.